-You can remove this restriction by using the sysctl command to change the value of the variable which controls the restriction.
-To remove the restriction, enter the following command from a shell:
+You can remove these restrictions by using the sysctl command to change the value of the variable which controls the restriction.
+To remove the restriction, enter the following command from a shell, as the root user:

+'''

-sysctl -w kernel.yama.ptrace_scope=0
+sysctl -w kernel.yama.ptrace scope=0

+'''

 Once you have issued that command, log out and log in again and the restriction will be lifted.
 However, the setting is only effective until the next reboot.
-You may want to put the command above in /etc/rc.local (sometimes /etc/rc.local) so that is applied every time the system boots.
+You may want to put the command above in /etc/rc.local (sometimes /etc/rc.d/rc.local) so that is applied every time the system boots